 4. Data Modeling

-This is the core activity in a data analytics project that requires writing, running, and refining the programs to analyze and derive meaningful business insights from data.
+Data modeling is the core activity in a data analytics project that requires writing, running, and refining the programs to analyze and derive meaningful business insights from data.
 In this step, you will begin building models to test your data and seek out answers to the objectives.
 Using different statistical modeling methods, you can determine which is more suitable for your data.
-Common models include linear regressions, decision trees, and random forest modeling, among others.
+Common models include linear regressions, decision trees, and random forest modeling.

 5. Data Validation & Interpretation

-Once you have crafted your models, you will need to assess the data and determine if you have the correct information for your deliverables.
-Always ensure that data is properly validated and interpreted.
+Once you have crafted your models, you need to assess the data and determine if you have the correct information for your deliverables.
+Always ensure that data is validated and interpreted correctly.
 Did the models work properly?
 Does the data need more cleaning?
 Did you find the outcome the client is looking to answer?
 If not, you may need to go over the previous steps again.

 The interpretation of data is designed to help people make sense of numerical data that has been collected, analyzed, and presented.
-Having a baseline method for interpreting data will provide your analyst teams a structure and consistent foundation.
-Indeed, if several departments have different approaches to interpret the same data while sharing the same goals, some mismatched objectives can result.
+A baseline method for interpreting data will provide your analyst teams with a structure and consistent foundation.
+Some mismatched objectives can result if several departments have different approaches to analyze the same data while sharing the same goals.
 Disparate methods will lead to duplicated efforts, inconsistent solutions, wasted energy, and inevitably time and money.

 6. Model Deployment & Visualization

-This is the final and the most crucial step of completing your data analytics project.
-After setting up a model that performs well you can deploy the model for different applications.
-This step examines how well the model can withstand in the external environment.
+Model deployment and visualization is the most crucial step of your data analytics project.
+This step examines how well the model can withstand the external environment.
+After setting up a model that performs well, you can deploy the model for different applications.

 Being able to tell a story with your data is essential.
-When you’re dealing with large volumes of data, visualization is the best way to explore and communicate your findings.
-Not all clients are data-savvy, and interactive visualization tools like Tableau are tremendously useful in illustrating your conclusions to clients.
-By using visual elements like charts, graphs, and maps, data visualization tools provide a quick and effective way to communicate and illustrate your conclusions.
+When dealing with large volumes of data, visualization is the best way to explore and communicate your findings.
+Not all clients are data-savvy, and interactive visualization tools like Tableau are tremendously valuable for illustrating your conclusions to clients.
+Using visual elements like charts, graphs, and maps, data visualization tools provide a quick and effective way to communicate and present your findings.

 7. Iterate, Train & Deploy

-This is the final and the most crucial step of completing your data analytics project and one that is critical to the entire data life cycle.
-In order to complete your first data project, you want to make sure that you are training your model regularly using fresh data.
+This is the final and the most crucial step of your data analytics project and is critical to the entire data life cycle.
+To complete your first data analytics project, ensure that you regularly train your model using new data.
 If you don’t train it regularly, your model might not perform great over time.

-When you start doing your model selection, you first train your particular model using your training set and evaluate it on how it’s performing using your performance measure.
-You need to constantly reevaluate, retrain it, and develop new features.
+When you start making your model selection, you first train your particular model using your training set and evaluate its performance using your performance measure.
+You need to reevaluate, retrain it, and develop new features constantly.
 Whatever model you use, you follow the same steps.
 You train your model and evaluate it.

-From small businesses to global enterprises, the amount of data being generated by businesses today is simply staggering, and that is why the term big data has become a buzzword.
+From small businesses to global enterprises, the amount of data being generated by companies today is simply staggering, and that is why the term big data has become a buzzword.
 Without data analysis, this mountain of data will clog up the cloud storage and databases.
-To uncover a variety of insights that sit within your systems, consider what data analytics can help you achieve and the above steps that come with it.
+To uncover various insights that sit within your systems, consider what data analytics can help you achieve and the above steps that come with it.

-Having a standard workflow for data analytics projects ensures that the various teams within an organization are in sync so that any further delays can be avoided.
-Once a model is put into action, it generally requires little upkeep as it continues to grind out actionable insights for many years.
-However, the lifecycle of a data analytics project mentioned above is not definitive and can be altered accordingly to improve the efficiency of a specific project as per the business requirements.
+Having a standard workflow for data analytics projects ensures that the various teams within an organization are in sync to avoid any further delays.
+Once a model is implemented, it generally requires little upkeep as it continues to grind out actionable insights for many years.
+However, the lifecycle of a data analytics project mentioned above is not definitive.
+It can be altered accordingly to improve the efficiency of the project as per the business requirements.